Weeds are a constant threat to the sustainability and biodiversity of Newcastle’s environment.

 The weeds currently listed as noxious in the Newcastle local control area are listed in the Noxious Weeds Declaration.

-View the Noxious Weed Declarations for Newcastle City Council.
+View the Noxious Weed Declarations for City Of Newcastle.

 How are you affected by the Noxious Weeds Act?

 All home or property owners, occupiers, or people leasing or renting properties are responsible for the control of noxious weeds on their land.
 Failure to control noxious weeds can attract heavy penalties.

 Council is required to conduct inspections of private properties to check compliance with the Act.
 Noxious Weed Officers have the authority to issue control notices for any breach.